 That will give President Trump what he needs, frankly.

-If things go kinetic, good.
+If things go Kinetic, good.

-If they throw bombs at us and shoot us, great, because that brings the president his reason and rationality We hope he gives us those orders.
+If they throw bombs at us and shoot us, great, because that brings the president his reason and rationale for dropping the Insurrection Act.

 We want him to declare an insurrection and to call us up as the militia.

-Probably one of the few people who actually did hope that things got to a worst-case scenario on January 6th was Stuart Rhodes.
+Probably one of the few people who actually did hope that things got to a worst case scenario on January 6th was Stuart Rhodes.

-He believed that if things went completely off the rails, Trump would have an excuse to bring in the Oath Keepers as his personal militia army, at which point Stuart could do what he feels the current politicians and soldiers don't have the guts to do, namely arrest and kill his political enemies, ideally without consequences.
+He believed that if things went completely off the rails, Trump would have an excuse to bring in the Oath Keepers as his personal militia army, at which point Stewart could do what he feels the current politicians and soldiers don't have the guts to do, namely arrest and kill his political enemies, ideally without consequences.

 This interview with Alex is a fairly decent attempt at spinning things to a person who's financially and reputationally required to agree with you, but it's embarrassing shit.

-This is clearly, if you look at the communications that he had, this was something that he was like, maybe this will be the time that it's the last day that it's a hard constitutional deadline for the election to be certified.
+And this is clearly, if you look at the communications that he had, this was something that he was like, maybe this will be the time that it's the last day that it's a hard constitutional deadline for the election to be certified.

 So it's probably true that the calls that he had that were like 30 seconds long, those were probably attempts at calls.

-But there were some that go minutes, even like five minutes.
+But there were some that go minutes, even like five minutes, even conference called people.

 That's not an attempt.